jandubois/cf-buildpack-multi/README.md

 This repo contains a proof-of-concept fork of the [Heroku multi buildpack](https://github.com/heroku/heroku-buildpack-multi) with additional support to delegate to CF admin buildpacks.

 Admin buildpacks are mapped into the staging container, but it isn't possible to locate them (by name).
-The cloud controller jealousy guards the mapping between buildpack name and key/guid.
+The cloud controller jealously guards the mapping between buildpack name and key/guid.

 This buildpack assumes that the admin buildpack locations will be exposed via an environment variable: